Contractor Education

 An accident during work can leave a contractor without a vehicle, without income, and responsible for damages that are not covered under a personal policy.

-Even when a claim is eventually approved, delays can keep a vehicle off the road for weeks.
+Even approved claims can take weeks.
 During that time, work stops and income disappears.

 Business and Liability Basics